-Fun ways to develop fine motor skills in little ones
+Fun ways to help develop fine motor skills

-As parents or caregivers, we can help our children develop these skills by giving them the opportunity to play and explore.
+We can help children develop these skills simply by giving them lots of opportunity to play and explore!

-Below we’ve listed some of our favourites that you can do with your child to help encourage the development of fine motor skills.
+Below we’ve listed some of our favourite play ideas that you can do with your child to help encourage the development of fine motor skills.

 Embrace the mess of playdough!
 Manipulating and shaping dough strengthens little hands.